emperorlu/emperorlu.github.io/_pages/about.md

   - /about.html
 ---

 I\'m Kai Lu, currently a postdoctoral fellow at Huazhong University of Science and Technology.
-My current research interests are distributed storage systems, key-value storage and AI storage.
+Our team, the Parallel Data Storage Lab (PSDL), led by Prof. Jiguang Wan and Prof. Changsheng Xie, has long been devoted to the research of distributed storage systems, key-value storage and AI storage.

 ## Education